everything goals. pic.twitter.com/FDCbnyX5O1

 Why Did Moonlight Win Best Picture?

 Even though it was a small film, Moonlight was made with an incredible level of craft.
 The screenplay is personal, emotional and beautifully structured.
 The performances are pitch-perfect, including three central performances from newcomers that seamlessly blend into each other.
-The production design evokes the real Miami and the cinematography elevates it a magical and cinematic level.
-The editing paced the scenes and the performances expertly, and the ethereal score made the audience feel what the inexpressive main character could not say.
+The production design evokes the real Miami and the tactile cinematography elevates it to a magical and cinematic level.
+The sensitive editing paced the scenes and the performances expertly, and the ethereal score made the audience feel what the inexpressive main character could not say.

 La La Land, the frontrunner going into the final category, is a movie that is divisive.
 Moonlight is a film that everyone at least likes.
-It may not have been #1 on every ballot, but I would bet it wasn’t #8 or #9 on many either.
+It may not have been #1 on many ballots, but I would bet it wasn’t #8 or #9 on many either.
 The ranked voting system the Academy uses for Best Picture may have given it the advantage it needed.
 La La Land — which had a record-tying number of nominations, and which had just won Best Cinematography, Best Director and Best Actress — also had its share of haters.
 In the weeks leading up to the vote, it became fashionable to signal virtue by pointing out the awkwardness of casting whitebread Ryan Gosling as a savior of jazz’s (historically Black) legacy.